pratik-codes/Diabetes-Predictor/README.md

 # Diabetes-Predictor

-* Created webapp which predicts if you have Diabets on various parameters of the user.
+* I have always been facinated with how ML and DL can be used in Healthcare and this such and amazing use of AI hence i Created webapp which predicts if you have Diabets on various parameters of the user.
 * Got an accuracy of 87% with random forest classifier

 * The  link to the site is here